Chalwk/JeriCraftDocs/docs/guides/Jobs.md

     - Crafting tools, armor, blocks, and other items
     - Experimenting with recipes to create new items
 - **Rewards:**
-    - Earn money for each item you craft.
+    - Earn gold coins for each item you craft.
     - Receive experience for crafting unique or high-quality items.

 ---